dani3l0/honey/README.md

 ### 🏗️ Build

 **Prepare project for production.** This command will link and optimize project assets to take less space and require less bandwith.
-Prebuilt assets will be stored in `dist` directory.
+Prebuilt assets will be stored in `dist` directory and are ready to be put in a webserver root.

 ```
 npm run build
 ```

+## 🤝 Credits

+Of course, some third-party resources are used in this project.
+I kanged them for self-hosting, easier development and to avoid compatibility issues.

+- **[Material Icons](https://github.com/materialos/android-icon-pack/)**, for app icons at _Services_ page

+- **[Google Fonts](https://fonts.google.com/)**, for material icons on buttons and Quicksand font

+- **honey icon** - random icon found in DuckDuckGo Images